Admissions Policies and Procedures

 - Records and Documents Provide original or certified copy of your child’s birth certificate, latest report card, latest standardized test scores (if applicable… for example, ISAT, ASPIRE, or NWEA MAP), and baptismal certificate if the child is Catholic.

 - Recommendation Forms St. Thomas the Apostle will reach out to your child’s current school for a letter of recommendation from their current teacher or principal.
 You must provide address information.

 - Parent Interview The principal may request an interview after the application has been reviewed.

 All required application documents must be submitted before a decision on acceptance can be made.

-- All new families attend a New Parent Meeting prior to the start of the school year.
+5. All new families are required to attend a New Parent Orientation prior to the start of the school year.